MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 strategy to include more approaches as needed.

 > [!div class="checklist"]
 >- **Send all internet traffic through a firewall or a network virtual appliance (NVA)** to detect and block threats.
-Configure supported non-Microsoft software as a service (SaaS) security providers within Firewall Manager if you want to use these solutions to protect outbound connections.
+Configure supported non-Microsoft software as a service (SaaS) security providers within Firewall Manager if you want to use the providers to protect outbound connections.
 >
 >   Configure user-defined routes (UDRs) to force traffic through Azure Firewall.
 If you can't apply a UDR, and you only require web traffic redirection, consider using Azure Firewall as an explicit proxy.
 >